 DIY SOLAR INSTALLATION

-How to install solar panels on your roof quickly and cheaply: If you can get your hands on solar panels, this is by far the easiest home installation method we’ve seen.
+How to install solar panels on your roof quickly and cheaply: If you can get your hands on crystalline solar panels, this is by far the easiest DIY home installation method I’ve seen.

 DIY Solar Power Mount Using Old Satellite: explains how to create a simple, sturdy mount for any sized solar panel on your roof using an old satellite mount.
 Creative!